-Safe Haven Sunday was observed on March 21-22, 2020 in the Archdiocese of Atlanta.
+Safe Haven Sunday will be observed on April 30 - May 1, 2022 in the Archdiocese of Atlanta.

 La Arquidiócesis de Atlanta abarca la mitad norte de Georgia cubriendo 21,445 millas cuadradas.
 Es una comunidad católica vibrante, diversa y en rápido crecimiento que atiende a 1,2 millones de católicos.
 La historia de la Arquidiócesis se remonta a finales de 1700.
 Originalmente parte de la Diócesis de Savannah, Atlanta se convirtió en una Diócesis en 1956 y en una Arquidiócesis en 1962.
 El Reverendísimo Joel M. Konzen SM es el Administrador Diocesano y Obispo Auxiliar de Atlanta.